Buy Copaiba Now

 Copaiba essential oil is a incredibly versatile oil that has been used for centuries.
 See some of our favorite ways to use Copaiba oil below:

 - Use Copaiba oil on your skin.
 Copaiba oil has the capability of keeping your skin clear and clean while reducing the appearance of blemishes.
 To take advantage of this benefit, add Copaiba essential oil to your toner and apply to your face in upward circular motions.
 Or, apply it directly your skin before applying moisturizer.

 - Use Copaiba oil as a personal fragrance.
 Oils that blend well with Copaiba essential oil include Roman Chamomile, Cedarwood, Sandalwood, Frankincense, or Ylang Ylang.
 Using any of these oils that appeal to you, create your own personal fragrance in a roller bottle, and then fill the rest of the bottle with Fractionated Coconut Oil.

 - Use Copaiba oil for whole-body wellness.
-Most of the body can benefit from Copaiba oil—it supports the cardiovascular, immune, digestive, nervous, and immune system.* South Americans have used copaiba resin for the health of many of these same systems.
+It can provide many incredible benefits to different systems in the body.
+Taking Copaiba essential oil internally can support the cardiovascular, immune, digestive, nervous, and immune system.* South Americans have used copaiba resin for the health of many of these same systems.
 To take advantage of these benefits, add one to two drops of Copaiba oil to water, juice, or make your own tea using warm water and honey.